Arizona is one of the best places to grow hemp in the U.S. The Cotton State legalized industrial hemp in 2019 and joined the “green rush.”

-Applicants interested in getting a license had the obligation to apply for a hemp license by May 31, 2019.
+Applicants interested in getting a license had the obligation to apply for a hemp license by the date provided by the Department.
 Once they get their licenses, all five groups of qualified applicants will be able to legally weigh in on the potential of hemp.

 FAQ on Hemp Flower Arizona State Laws

 The hemp laws in Arizona are still evolving.
-Currently, there are no restrictions on the quantity of hemp flower you are allowed to purchase at once in Arizona.
+Currently, the state doesn’t restrict the quantity of hemp flower you are allowed to purchase at once in Arizona.
 Some flower shops may limit their orders.

 No, you don’t need a special license to purchase hemp flower in Arizona.
 You need a license to grow and distribute hemp flower.
 Medical marijuana is legal in Arizona, but you have to be registered to buy cannabis products with THC higher than 0.3%.